Kelechikizito/foundry-defi-stablecoin-f25/stateupdate.md

    5. Dectralized Governance Model ✅
 5. Do Revision From the first Lesson and make sure you understand everything ✅
 6. Improve the ReadMe ✅
-7. Do the Exercises
-8. Read the Security Preaparation and understand everything
+7. Read the Security Preaparation and understand everything ✅
-9. Research Lens protocol
+8. Research Lens protocol
+9. Do the Exercises
-10. Smart Contract Audit Preparation
+10.
-11.